fmay/cc-html-intro-1-first-web-page/.guides/sections.md

 > The `index.html` file is the file that many web sites shows when you point your browser to them.

 Now it is open, you can see a familiar poem.

 We'll explain how it works in a moment, but go to the next page and we'll first see how it looks in your browser or on your smartphone.

 ---
 title: "Let's preview it now"
-files: []
+files:
+  - path: "#preview"
+    action: open
+    panel: 0
+    ref: ""
 editable: false
 layout: ""

 ---
 So, let's now run this file in our preview window.
-At the top of the screen you will find the Preview button.
-Select the drop down and first check that the 'Inside Codio' option is selected and then Preview.
+We have opened the preview for you but at the top of the screen you will find the Preview button.
+You can also select the drop down and first check that the 'Inside Codio' option is selected and then Preview.

 ![](.guides/img/buttons.png)

-Press the button to preview.
 You'll now see a dull old web page appear in your browser.

 ---
 title: Got a smartphone handy?